TissueImageAnalytics/tiatoolbox/docs/pretrained.rst

 -------------

 The following models are trained using the `BCSS dataset <https://bcsegmentation.grand-challenge.org/>`_.
+The model weights obtained from training on the BCSS dataset are held under the `CC0 License <https://choosealicense.com/licenses/cc0-1.0/>`_.
 They share the same input output configuration defined below:

 .. collapse:: Input Output Configuration Details